-- •It's commonly written to allow easy determination of the state of a particular object (contents of important attributes). - •This method returns a string representation of the state of an object. - •It will automatically be called whenever a reference to an object is passed as a parameter is passed to the "print/println" method. - •The full online example can be found under: javaAdvanced/firstExampleToString.zip
+- •It's commonly written to allow easy determination of the state of a particular object (contents of important attributes). - •This method returns a string representation of the state of an object. - •It will automatically be called whenever a reference to an object is passed as a parameter is passed to the "print/println" method. - •The name of the online example: firstExampleToString.zip